 Which card should you choose?

 Although there are countless subsets of cardholders that can take advantage of either card, to find the best match for you, ask yourself:

-- Do you spend more on travel and online shopping?
+- Are you a frequent Uber rider?
 If so, apply for the Uber Visa.

 - Do you spend more at grocery stores?
 If so, apply for the Capital One Savor.